-In preparation for the project, an assigned leader form the community, together with the volunteer O’Keeffe, visited every traditional latrine in the village to assess the need for soak pits, resulting in the list of soak pits to be built.
+In preparation for the project, an assigned leader from the community, together with the volunteer O’Keeffe, visited every traditional latrine in the village to assess the need for soak pits, resulting in the list of soak pits to be built.

 The community is providing all the labor in constructing the soak pits.
 They will also supply the sandstone which fills the pits to filter and absorb the unclean water.
-In addition, they are assisting in the purchasing and transporting materials.
+In addition, they are assisting in the purchasing and transporting of materials.

 There is extensive community participation, both in the planning and implementation.
-There will be little need for maintenance, and the effects will be long lasting.
+There will be little need for maintenance, and the effects will be long-lasting.
 The village is providing materials, labor, and transportation, ensuring continued commitment and resulting in sustainability.